TheOdinProject/curriculum/rails/active_record_queries.md

 Up until now, we've covered the bread and butter you need to build basic queries using Active Record.
 After building a handful of projects and working through the tutorial, you should be comfortable making these queries.

 Active Record is much more powerful than just simple CRUD actions on individual records.
 It gives you a Ruby-ish interface to do almost anything you can do with bare-metal SQL statements.
-You can cherrypick individual groups of records based on specific criteria and order them however you want.
+You can cherry-pick individual groups of records based on specific criteria and order them however you want.
 You can join tables manually or query using associations set up by Rails.
 You can return lists of records or perform basic math like counts and averages.

 All this is done at the database level, which is much faster than loading up a whole table of stuff into Ruby objects before parsing and chopping and calculating with it.

 In this lesson, we'll get into the more interesting and useful areas of Active Record queries.
-You'll better understand what Active Record actually returns and how to manipulate the returned values at will.
+You'll learn what Active Record actually returns and how to manipulate the returned values at will.
 You'll also learn how to make your queries more efficient along the way.

 There's a lot of material to read and cover, but it basically follows the idea "anything you can do in SQL, you can do in Active Record".
 They mostly use the same terminology as well.
 Active Record just extends that functionality by giving you a suite of versatile methods (and concepts like Relations) to make it much more user-friendly along the way.